built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-apply-entitlements.md

 [<- Back to Table Of Contents](../README.md)

-# How to apply entitlements
+# How To Apply Entitlements

 Entitlements can be seen in two ways: